 Radio Amateurs are persons interested in radio communications and are licensed by the Federal Government for the purpose of self-training and experimentation in all facets of this field.
 WARG was founded in 1975 and evolved from the Wireless Institute of Australia (WA) Repeater Sub-Committee that was originally formed in 1970.
 The group rely upon subscriptions and donations to fund our operations and members volunteering their time, knowledge and expertise to undertake the activities of the group.

 WARG is affiliated with the Wireless Institute of Australia and members have a proud history of radio communications assistance to authorities in times of emergency.

 If you are new to the hobby or if you have RF running through your veins, then WARG is the club for you.

-If you are already licenced or even a shortwave listener (SWL), please look around our website (currently in the process of being updated) then come and join us on the WARG Weekly Net, 10.30am each Sunday on the VK6RLM 2M Repeater (146.750MHz) or come to a face to face meeting on a Monday night.
+If you are already licenced or even a shortwave listener (SWL), please look around our website (currently in the process of being updated) then either join us on the WARG Weekly Net, 10.30am each Sunday on the VK6RLM 2M Repeater (146.750MHz) or come to a face to face meeting on a Monday night.